 I find Saffron Rice Pilaf to be a pretty versatile side.
 You can enjoy it with many Indian curries, like Butter Chicken, Lamb Korma, Paneer Tikka Masala, etc. My family like to pair it with mediterranean spiced proteins like Chicken Shawarma, or Falafel.
 I’ve made this recipe with Basmati rice, as well as Jasmine rice, and it works great with both.

-In this recipe, I have cooked saffron rice in my electric pressure cooker, Instant Pot , but it can be prepared in any pressure cooker, a rice cooker, microwave, or even on the stove-top.
-Here are a few tried and tested ways:
+In this recipe, I have cooked saffron rice in my electric pressure cooker, Instant Pot, but it can be prepared in any pressure cooker, a rice cooker, microwave, or even on the stove-top.
+To learn more about the instant pot, check out my Instant Pot FAQ and Accessories blog.

 Rinse 1 cup of rice 2-3 times, till water runs clear.
 If you have the time, soak it for 15 minutes, that results in fluffy rice.
 For one cup of rice, bring 2 cups of water to a boil.
 Add rinsed and drained rice, salt, ghee or oil, slivered almonds (optional), and saffron, that has been soaking in warm water (see how-to instructions in recipe card).
 Bring the water to a boil, reduce the heat to medium, cover and cook for 10-12 minutes, till you reach your desired texture.